dcooney/unsplash-wp/unsplash-stock-photo-library/README.txt

 = Using FTP =

-1. Download `unsplash-stock-photos.zip`
+1. Download `unsplash-stock-photo-library.zip`
-2. Extract the `unsplash-stock-photos` directory to your computer
+2. Extract the `unsplash-stock-photo-library` directory to your computer
-3. Upload the `unsplash-stock-photos` directory to the `/wp-content/plugins/` directory
+3. Upload the `unsplash-stock-photo-library` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard